Where to Find Cooked Porkchop in Minecraft

 When was Cooked Porkchop added to Minecraft?

-Cooked Porkchop was added in the original 1.0 release and is part of the current 1.21 release.
+Cooked Porkchop was added in the original 1.0 release.